-This is to teach you how to treat your stress and burnout, depression, and long-term pain problems.
+This book is written to teach you how to treat your stress and burnout, depression, and long-term pain problems.

 If you turn to healthcare, most of the help you’ll get might very well be focused on medication.
 That’s not necessarily what you need or want.
 Here is a portion of how I think, what I keep in mind and what I do with my coaching clients to get better without pills.